 The efficiency of net primary production during the growing season is 0.9% for the dwarf shrub heath, 0.7% for the dense Loiseleuria heath, and 0.3% of photosynthetically active irradiance for the open stand.

 The Ericaceae store abundant fat in addition to starch, but the latter is only partially mobilized; the greater part remains in the dead parts.
-The dwarf shrubs react immediately to the first days of frost by converting a large part of the starch into sugar, Loiseleuria turning a reddish colour due to anthocyanin.
+The dwarf shrubs react immediately to the first days of frost by converting a large part of the starch into sugar, Loiseleuria turning a reddish colour due to anthocyanin accumulation.

-Further investigations were carried out in the nival stage, i.e. above the climatic snow line, on the high Nebelkogel in the Stubai Alps under particularly difficult conditions (Moser et al. 1977).
+Further investigations were carried out in the nival belt, i.e. above the climatic snow line, on the high Nebelkogel in the Stubai Alps under particularly difficult conditions (Moser et al. 1977).
 An experimental hut had to be lowered by helicopter and carefully insulated and grounded, as it was often located in the middle of thunderclouds.

-At this level there is no longer a closed plant cover.
-On the 0.5 ha experimental plot, at 3184 m NN, a flat ridge section with seven flowering plants and several cryptogam species, a northern slope with very sparse vegetation and a southern slope with eleven phanerogam species on flat steps were selected.
+At this elevational belt there is no longer a closed plant cover.
+On the 0.5 ha experimental plot, at 3184 m asl, a flat ridge section with seven flowering plants and several cryptogam species, a northern slope with very sparse vegetation and a southern slope with eleven phanerogam species on flat steps were selected.

-The climatic conditions are by no means those of the high Arctic, but in summer more like those of the páramos in the tropics.
+The climatic conditions are by no means those of the high Arctic, but in summer more like those of the Páramos in the tropics.
 On clear days, the leaf temperature is often over 15 °C, to drop below zero at night, without photosynthetic activity suffering.
 In contrast, the arctic 24-hour summer day with low sun is characterized by a fairly uniform temperature.

 Of the three sites selected, the southern slope has the most favourable light and temperature conditions.
 The phenology of the most important species is shown in ◘ Fig. I-50.
 While the flowering period is advanced in Saxifraga oppositifolia (flowering organs frost-resistant), it is postponed furthest in Cerastium uniflorum.

 Fig. I-50 Phenology of nival plants.
-Flower development and phenological phases at 2,600-3,200 m NN (modified after Moser et al. 1977).
+Flower development and phenological phases at 2,600-3,200 m asl (modified after Moser et al. 1977).

 The assimilates are stored as starch in Primula spp. and Ranunculus glacialis, which is converted into sugar in winter, but as fat in the Saxifraga species.
-The shift in stored stores is evident from ◘ Fig. I-51.
+The shift in store location is evident from ◘ Fig. I-51.
 It is striking that in Ranunculus a precautionary translocation from the leaves to the underground storage organs takes place even in the case of a temporary deterioration of the weather, which is reversed when the weather improves.
 After all, any snow cover in the summer could last until the next spring.
 In general, the growing season on the south slope is about three months, but as a result of the often poor weather, only 60 to 70 (15 to 100) days are considered for production.
-At the other locations, the plants may not germinate at all in one year.
+At the other locations, the plants may not become snow-free at all during some years.

 ◘ Fig. I-51 Energy content of 2 nival species and storage of reserve materials (modified after Moser et al. 1977).